Blueberry Cheese Danish

 - In a blender, cover and process cottage cheese until smooth.
 Add the sugar, milk, oil and vanilla; process until smooth.
 Combine the flour, baking powder and salt; add to cheese mixture.
 Process just until dough forms a ball (dough will be sticky).
 Turn onto a floured surface; knead 4-5 times.
 Place in a large bowl; cover and refrigerate for 30 minutes.

 - In a large bowl, beat cream cheese and sugar until smooth.
 Beat in the egg yolk, lemon zest and vanilla.
-Turn dough onto a 17x13-in. piece of parchment paper.
+Turn dough onto a 17x13-in. piece of parchment.
 Roll into a 16x12-in. rectangle.
 Transfer with paper to a baking sheet.

 - Spread cream cheese mixture lengthwise in a 3-1/2-in.-wide strip down center of dough; sprinkle with blueberries.
 On each long side, cut 1-in.-wide strips about 3-3/4 in. into center.
 Fold alternating strips at an angle across berries.
 Pinch ends to seal and tuck under.
 Beat egg white and water; brush over dough.

 - Bake at 400° for 20-22 minutes or until golden brown.
 Remove to a wire rack.
 Combine glaze ingredients; drizzle over warm pastry.
 Refrigerate leftovers.